-We work with families so that they can choose their own staff and design support which flexes around them, allowing the child, young person, their parents and siblings, to be families first.
-This could be commissioned in a variety of way, from four hours a week to 24/7 depending on the child’s assessed need.
-This service is charged on a hourly basis through direct payment, self-funding, or commissioned through the local authority or clinical commissioning groups.
+We work with families so that they can choose their own staff and design support which flexes around them, at the times they need it.
+This support can be commissioned in a variety of ways, from a few hours a week to 24/7 depending on the child or young person’s assessed needs.
+This service is charged on an hourly basis through a direct payment, self-funding, or commissioned through the local authority or clinical commissioning group.

 We can deliver joint training for family members, including siblings and grandparents, to enable them as a family to have the tools they need to be resilient and less reliant on paid support.
 We can signpost families to other support networks, independent advocacy, finance, and benefits advice.